If you want to reduce waste in your home, the best thing to do is to avoid purchasing products that create waste in the first place.

 On average, Australians waste 1 shopping bag of food per week.
 Unless it is composted at home, this food either goes to landfill or gets turned into compost after being placed in our food and garden organics (FOGO) bin.
 Either way this is a big waste of food, as well as all the resources that went into producing, processing and transporting it.

-One way to reduce food waste at home is through proper food storage – check out this chart for more.
 For many more tips on how to reduce food waste at home, including the importance of shopping lists, recipes for using up surplus food, and food storage tricks, you can view more information on the Moreland City Council website or visit Sustainability Victoria’s Love Food Hate Waste campaign.